Modern coastal California single-family rental home on a tree-lined residential street in Orange County

 Supported by comparable sales, income approach, or professional appraisal.

 The critical distinction: Prop 8 does not change the Prop 13 base year value.
 It temporarily overlays a reduced assessed value.
-Once market conditions improve, the assessor may restore the assessed value up to—but never above—the Prop 13 factored base.
+Once market conditions improve, the assessor may restore the assessed value up to (but never above) the Prop 13 factored base.
 This annual reset mechanism means that a Prop 8 reduction is not a permanent win; it is a year-by-year reprieve that must be defended with fresh evidence each cycle if the market remains depressed.

 The constitutional mandate is straightforward.
 Article XIIIA, Section 2(b) requires that "[f]or purposes of subdivision (a), the full cash value means the county assessor's valuation of real property as shown on the 1975–76 tax bill under 'full cash value' or, thereafter, the appraised value of real property when purchased, newly constructed, or a change in ownership has occurred after the 1975 assessment.
 All real property not already assessed up to the 1975–76 tax levels may be reassessed to reflect that valuation."

-Revenue and Taxation Code Section 51 operationalizes this: "(a) Except as otherwise provided in subdivision (b), all property subject to taxation shall be assessed at its full value… (b) Notwithstanding subdivision (a), if the current fair market value of real property is less than its factored base year value, the assessor shall enroll the property at its current fair market value as of the lien date."
+Revenue and Taxation Code Section 51 operationalizes this requirement through two subdivisions.
+Subdivision (a) establishes the general rule that all property subject to taxation shall be assessed at its full value.
+Subdivision (b) creates the exception: notwithstanding subdivision (a), if the current fair market value of real property is less than its factored base year value, the assessor shall enroll the property at its current fair market value as of the lien date.
 The lien date is January 1 of each assessment year, and it is the snapshot moment that determines fair market value for Prop 8 purposes.

 The assessor has discretion to grant administrative reductions without a formal appeal, but the burden of proof rests entirely on the property owner.
 The owner must demonstrate, with credible evidence, that the fair market value as of the lien date is below the Prop 13 factored base.
 The assessor's office is not obligated to search for comparable sales or perform an independent appraisal on the owner's behalf.